Alexander Ivanovich Ostermann-Tolstoy: Early life

+Military service

 He began his military service during the Turco-Russian war of 1787–1791.
 In 1796, his two childless great-uncles, Fedor and Ivan Osterman, brothers of his paternal grandmother, gave him their family name, the title of count and a large fortune.
 Count Osterman-Tolstoy did not leave the military service.
 In 1798 he was already a major-general, and received the rank of lieutenant general in 1805.

 He participated in all major Russian battles of the Napoleonic Wars in 1805–1814.
 Upon his return from the campaign in northern Germany in 1805, he was named Governor of St. Petersburg.
 He played a key role in the Battle of Czarnowo on the night and following morning of 23–24 December 1806.
 In 1811, he inherited the title of Count Osterman from his childless great uncle, Ivan Osterman, the last of the Osterman line.
 During 1812–1814 commanded a corps, distinguishing himself in the Battle of Ostrovno on 25 July 1812 and in the Battle of Kulm 29–30 August 1813.
 He participated in the 1812 campaigns as a Commander of the 4th Army Corps, under the overall command of Johann von Klenau.
 Osterman-Tolstoy was wounded in the Battle of Bautzen (21–22 May 1813), before fighting at Dresden, being at Dresden again, and at the Battle of Leipzig.
 His corps defended the gorges in the mountains of Bohemia and captured General Vandamme.
 During the battle the count lost his left hand, as Emperor Alexander I put it, "by sacrificing his hand he bought us victory".

 In 1815, Osterman-Tolstoy briefly had a diplomatic assignment to Paris.
 In 1817, he was appointed as general of the infantry.

 Count Osterman-Tolstoy remained in service until 1826, after Alexander's I death he retired and started traveling around Europe and the Middle East in the company of the scholar Jakob Philipp Fallmerayer.

 In 1831, he was a military consultant to Ibrahim-pasha in Egypt and participated in actions against the Turks.